alanng10/Feel/Docue/a.md

 FEEL is any feel included.

-FEEL gain has MARK gain.
+FEEL gain can has MARK gain.

 FEEL gain has TIME gain.